TronixLab/SFM3300/README.md

-# SFM3300
+# Mass Flow Meter SFM3300
-Arduino library for Sensirion Mass Flow Sensor, the library is revised from MyElectrons and Nabilphysics Arduino repository for SFM3300 Digital Mass Flow Sensor
+## Proximal Flow Sensors (Autoclavable / Washable or Disposal)
+The SFM3300 mass flow meter is a sensor for proximal flow measurement in respiratory applications such as ventilation or anesthesia.
+There are two versions available: the SFM3300-AW is autoclavable and washable and the SFM3300-D is single-use.